mushroomhostage/BetterDispensers/README.md

 BetterDispensers - vertical dispensers, automatic crafting, block breakers, conduits, and more!

-Features:
+Dispensers, reinvented.
+Featuring:

-* Place dispensers facing up or down
+* Vertical dispensers
+* TNT, liquid, boat, minecart dispensing
+* Conduits for transporting items to and from dispensers
+* New dispenser functions: crafter, interactor, breaker, vacuum, accelerator, storage, filler, turret
+* New dispenser functions can be combined with each other
 * No client mods required
 * Highly configurable

-With BetterDispensers you can:

-* Place dispensers facing up or down (and they shoot projectiles up/down when activated)
-* Activate dispensers when they are hit by arrows (optional)
-* Add arrows to dispenser inventory when hit by arrows (optional)

 ## Basic Usage